Shaleen-Kalsi/Leetcode/README.md

 # Leetcode
-This repo for tracking my solutions to LeetCode questions
+This repo is for tracking my progress in solving LeetCode questions.